basho/rfc/erlang_errors/README.md

 ### A Worked Example

 Logs were sent from Nokia this morning which I looked at as part of the ride-along.
-I did some charactisation on them:
+I did some characterisation on them:

 Get the number of errored crash reports:
 ```